ephemera02/Palimpsest/README.md

 **Privacy**

 > Palimpsest collects nothing.
 No telemetry, no analytics, no tracking.
 Everything stays on your machine.
 Nothing phones home.
+The only exception: if you use AI Vision analysis, extracted frames are sent to whichever AI provider you configured.
+Your API key is stored locally and only transmitted to the endpoint you chose.
+No frames leave your machine without you explicitly clicking "Run AI Analysis."

 ---